WISDEM/WEIS/docs/weis_models.rst

 * **Model generation only**: Create OpenFAST input files without executing the solver
 * **From existing model**: Run OpenFAST using an existing set of input files
-* **WISDEM-generated model**: Generate OpenFAST inputs from a WISDEM model and run simulations
+* **WISDEM-generated model**: Generate OpenFAST inputs from a geometry file and run simulations
-* **Linearization**: Extract linearized representations of the turbine model
-* **Parallel execution**: Distribute simulations across multiple cores for computational efficiency

 Input/Output Structure
 ^^^^^^^^^^^^^^^^^^^^^^